 This square breathing technique promotes deep relaxation with equal time spent on each phase.

-- Inhale slowly through your nose for 4 counts.
+• Inhale slowly through your nose for four counts.

-- Exhale slowly through your mouth for 4 counts.
+• Exhale slowly through your mouth for four counts.

-Box breathing establishes a steady, rhythmic pattern to follow.
-The prolonged exhale triggers relaxation while the even pacing promotes mindfulness.
+Box breathing establishes a steady, rhythmic pattern.
+The prolonged exhale triggers relaxation, while the even pacing promotes mindfulness.

 Wim Hof Breathing

 This process is typically repeated for several rounds.
-Advocates claim it supercharges the body with oxygen, leading to various benefits like increased energy, reduced stress levels, and enhanced cold tolerance.
+Advocates claim it supercharges the body with oxygen, providing benefits like increased energy, reduced stress levels, and enhanced cold tolerance.

 Scientific Evidence and Research

-All these techniques are backed by peer-reviewed studies from academic research institutions.
-From reducing stress and anxiety to improving lung conditions, the evidence is robust and reliable.
-And no, it’s not just a bunch of hot air!
+Peer-reviewed studies from academic research institutions back all these techniques.
+The evidence is robust and reliable, from reducing stress and anxiety to improving lung conditions.
+And no, it’s not just hot air!

-Breathing exercises have been shown to be an effective non-pharmacological intervention for reducing stress and anxiety 1 2 3.
-A systematic review found that paced breathing has been associated with relaxation and well-being 4.
+Breathing exercises are an effective non-pharmacological intervention for reducing stress and anxiety 2 3 4.
+A systematic review found that paced breathing has been associated with relaxation and well-being 5.

 Risks and Considerations